 Medical Assistant vs. Medical Administrative Assistant Overview

-Although they are very similar, there are some key differences between medical assistants and medical administrative assistants.
+Although they are very similar entry-level healthcare jobs, there are some key differences between medical assistants and medical administrative assistants.
 The biggest differences are in the daily tasks that each job requires.

 Medical administrative assistants will not perform clinical tasks, but may need to have a more thorough understanding of computer systems, insurance, and finance.